breadles5/recursive-fringe-remover/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/breadles5/recursive-fringe-remover/releases) page.
+Download the latest release from the [Releases](https://github.com/breadles5/recursive-fringe-remover/releases) page.

-2. Extract the downloaded archive to a location of your choice.

-3. (Optional) Add the directory containing the executable to your system's PATH for easier access.

 Alternatively, if you prefer to build from source: